FouadWahabi/cpu-monitor/README.md

 ]
 ```

-All the monitors should be the [./server/monitors](./server/monitors) directory to be loaded automatically during the startup of the server.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All the monitors should be in the [./server/monitors](./server/monitors) directory to be loaded automatically during the server startup.

 * **Data storage**:
 The data storage is responsible for storing and retrieving the timeseries data.
-An example of a file data storage system: [./server/core/db.js](./server/core/db.js).
+Here's an example of a file data storage system: [./server/core/db.js](./server/core/db.js).
-This data storage creates a directory trees based on the timestamp and splits over the metrics over these directories.
+This data storage creates a directory tree based on the timestamp and splits over the metrics.
 Following is an example:
 ```
 - metrics-db
-  - 2021                      # The year
+  - 2021                      # year
-    - 2                       # The month
+    - 2                       # month
-      - 31                    # The day
+      - 31                    # day
-        - 12                  # The hour
+        - 12                  # hour
-          - cpu_monitor.idle  # The cpu_monitor idle metric
+          - cpu_monitor.idle  # cpu_monitor idle metric
-          - cpu_monitor.load  # The cpu_monitor load metric
+          - cpu_monitor.load  # cpu_monitor load metric
-          - cpu_monitor.total # The cpu_monitor total metric
+          - cpu_monitor.total # cpu_monitor total metric
 ```

 ### Dashboard
-The dashboard is a React applicatin that collects metrics during specific time period and displays it.
+The dashboard is a React application that displays the metrics during specific time period.
-In the dashboard we have 5 charts:

-***Live CPU Usage***: Shows the current CPUs usage percentage.
-The color of the metric indicates if the CPU is on a high load.

-***Live CPU Load***: Shows the current CPUs load average.
+The dashboard provides 2 KPIs:

+* **CPU Usage Percentage**: this KPI is displayed in two formats: a live CPU percentage and a line chart that shows the history of the CPU usage percentage over time.

+* **CPU Load Average**: this KPI is displayed in two formats: a live CPU load average and a line chart that shows the history of the CPU load average over time.

-***Alerts***: Show a list of alerts.
-We have two type of alerts:
+The dashboard triggers two type of alerts:

-* High Load Alert: when the load average is more or equal to 1 for 2 minutes of more.
+  * **High Load Alert**: a CPU is considered under "high load" when its average load value exceeds the threshold for a period of 2 minutes or more.
-* Recover Alert: when the load average is less the 1 or 2 minutes for more.
+  * **Recover Alert**: a CPU is considered recovered from high load when its average load value drops below threshold for 2 minutes or more.

-***CPU Average load***: Shows a chart of the CPUs average load during the selected period of time.

-***CPU Usage Percentage***: Shows a chart of the CPUs usage percentage during the selected period of time.

 **CUSTOMIZATION**:

-* Flexible layout: The dashboard is a flexible grid layout so that we can customize the size and the position of all the charts.
+* Flexible layout: The dashboard is a flexible grid layout.
+The size and the position of all the charts is customizable.
-* We can customize some environements variables: `BACKEND_URL` to change the data source.
+* Customize environements variables: `BACKEND_URL` to change the data source.
-`HIGH_LOAD_THRESHOLD` to edit the high load threshold.
+`HIGH_LOAD_THRESHOLD` to edit the high load threshold (the default value is 1).

 ## Improvements

-* Currently, the dahsboard supports only one data source and only one data format.
-It would be good improvement to add the support to different data sources and different popular data formats like [prometheus](https://prometheus.io/).
+* Add support to different data sources and different popular data formats like [prometheus](https://prometheus.io/).
-* Instead of only showing alerts in the dashboard, it's important to send alerts by SMS and/or email.
+* Send alerts by SMS and/or email.
-* Add more customizations, like themes,colors and chart types.
-And add the ability to save current customization.
+* Customize themes,colors and chart types and add the ability to save current customization.
 * Add authentication and permission management so that the metrics won't be publicly exposed.